Mathemalsky/turinga/Readme.md

 By default the `-march=native` option is set.

 ## Usage
 In order to encrypt or decrypt Turinga need rotors and keys.
-Both can be generated using the programm purpose                                     | Linux
+Both can be generated using the programm. purpose                                     | Linux
  --------------------------------------------|---------------------------------------------------------------------------
  get syntax help                             | ./turinga21 help